S U N C O R P

 2%

-Only 2% of customers actually get to the end of the quote flow.
-Let alone buy the product.
+Only 2% of customers reached the end of the quote flow, before even choosing to buy.

 24%